Adapting your home

 Further advice about home adaptations

-You can find further information and advice on aids and adaptations that are available on the Mobility Equipment pages of the Your Circle website.
+You can find further information and advice on aids and adaptations that are available on the Your Circle website.

 Is there a charge for equipment and adaptations?